 Daniel Livermore served with distinction for more than three decades in Canada's Public Service as a diplomat and specialist in international affairs.
 He joined the Department of Foreign Affairs in 1975 after obtaining a Ph.D. from Queen’s University.
 His Ottawa-based assignments covered a range of issues from human rights to peacekeeping and included a secondment to the Privy Council Office.
 He had postings at the United Nations in New York, as well as Santiago, Chile, Washington, D.C., and Guatemala City.
 He was Ambassador to Guatemala and El Salvador from 1996 to 1999 and later served as Ambassador for the international campaign to ban landmines.
 From 2002 to his retirement in 2007, Mr. Livermore, was Director General of Security and Intelligence.
 Currently a senior fellow at the Graduate School of Public and International Affairs at the University of Ottawa and senior visiting fellow at the Bill Graham Centre for Contemporary International History at Trinity College, University of Toronto, in 2018 he published Detained: Islamic Fundamentalist Extremist and the War on Terror in Canada.

-Presently the Chief Executive Officer of the David Suzuki Foundation, he was previously the Executive Director of Doctors Without Borders / MSF Canada for over five years including during the challenging Ebola Crisis years.
+Steven Cornish is the Director-General of Médecins Sans Frontières in Geneva Switzerland.
+Previously he was the Chief Executive Officer of the David Suzuki Foundation in Vancouver, following his time as Executive Director of Doctors Without Borders / MSF Canada for over five years including during the challenging Ebola Crisis years.
 Before that, he was with CARE Canada; then the Canadian Red Cross; MSF Switzerland; and MSF France.
 His various positions have all had a focus on dealing with immediate operational humanitarian challenges.
 He has a BA High Honours from Carleton University and a master’s degree in global risk and crisis management from Université Paris-Sorbonne.
-In addition, he is a board member of Youth Challenge International, honorary board member of Canadian Association of Physicians for the Environment.
-Fluent in English, French, and Spanish, his side passions include trekking, canoeing, running and traveling.
+In addition, he is a board member of Youth Challenge International, honorary board member of the Canadian Association of Physicians for the Environment.
+Fluent in English, French, and Spanish, his side passions include trekking, canoeing, running and travelling.